 According to comments within the SDS annual review of 1994 to 1995 and internal memorandum written by N53 in 2002, the SDS practice of using deceased children’s records to construct their covert identities was phased out starting in November 1994.
 The SDS annual review states that N26 was the first officer to have obtained a completely fictitious identity.
 This was not only good for ethical reasons, but it also reduced the risk of compromise, particularly where an of officer might be confronted by ‘their’ own death certificate.

-Christine Green (pictured above on a hunt sab) was the cover name adopted by an undercover officer who joined London Animal Action in early 1995.
+Christine Green (pictured above) was the cover name adopted by an undercover officer who joined London Animal Action in early 1995.
 SDS agents typically spent time meticulously preparing their legend before entering the field and this tallies with her being N26 (HN26 to the inquiry) whose cover identity was adopted in November 1994.
 Activists were unable to discover whether her cover name belonged to a dead child due to not having her date of birth.

 One factor that points to HN26 being Green is lack of gender reference.
 Of the other 10 restriction orders in Mitting’s ruling, nine are directly or indirectly designated male.
 The one exception is HN81, the officer who spied on the Stephen Lawrence campaign.
 But HN81 has been referred to as male elsewhere on numerous occasions such as in the Undercover Research Group’s profile and even in the statement given by Theresa May to Parliament in March 2014 which led to the setting up of the public inquiry.